How Casa's ethereum vault works

 No, we have architected our ETH product to conform to the same principles we established years ago when we began securing BTC.

 However, this is not to say that a BTC wallet and ETH wallet are exposed to the exact same risks.
 For example, ethereum users are exposed to additional smart contract risks if they interact with contracts other than the Safe contract that Casa deploys on their behalf.

 How does Sovereign Recovery work?

-Similar to how Casa clients can access their bitcoin via non-Casa software, they will be able to access their ether via Gnosis Safe’s web interface.
+Similar to how Casa clients can access their bitcoin via non-Casa software, they will be able to access their ether via Safe’s web interface.
 Once your wallet is initialized, you will receive personalized, step-by-step instructions for how to conduct a recovery that does not rely upon Casa software or infrastructure.

 Will I be able to store my stablecoins, ERC-20 tokens, or NFTs?

 No, members will be able to secure only ETH and/or BTC at initial launch.
 We are working with members to gather feedback on their needs for other ethereum-based assets and use cases, and we will keep them informed about our plans.

 What if I deposit a token Casa doesn’t support?

 Casa clients will also be able to access unsupported tokens via Safe’s web interface.